Agent Description Format

 LMOS agents can have a state (properties), can perform actions and emit events.
 State represents the agent’s current configuration or context.
 Actions define the tasks the agent can perform.
 Events allow the agent to proactively notify users or other agents.

 The LMOS Agent Description Format builds on top of the Thing Description (TD) format from the Web of Things (WoT) specification and extends it by specifying an additional schema tailored to the needs of intelligent agents.
+This allows agents to express their capabilities and services in a consistent, machine-readable way.
+TDs are usually encoded in JSON format that supports JSON-LD.

 The format is structured similarly to the Thing Description but includes LMOS-specific properties to describe the agent’s capabilities and metadata.
 These additional properties are defined within the "lmos" namespace, ensuring they are clearly differentiated from standard WoT terms.